 - Anticipated future loss of wages (if applicable)

 - Pain, suffering and mental anguish

-The Inland Empire Law Group has extensive experience assisting California residents in civilly prosecuting dog bite injury claims and securing the proper compensation for these injury victims.
+Our dog bite injury lawyer at the Inland Empire Law Group has extensive experience assisting California residents in civilly prosecuting dog bite injury claims and securing the proper compensation for these injury victims.
 Please call (888) MY IE LAW to schedule a free, no-obligation consultation.
 We have offices in both Rancho Cucamonga and Victorville and serve the injury legal needs of the entire Southern California area.